 We always recommend sending a test of each message in your Email Campaign to ensure proper formatting before sending out to your full contact list.
 You will want to do so this after you've customized your messages.

-On the Send Campaign step of your Email Campaign, you will have an option to test each message you set up.
-To test your message click the Test link for the message you wish to test.
+- On the Send Campaign step of your Email Campaign, you will have an option to test each message you set up.
+To test your message click the Test button for the message you wish to test.

 - Enter the email address(es) you wish to send a test to and click Send Test Email.

-- You can send test messages to 20 contacts at time (one per line).
-We recommend adding a couple of other colleagues or project stakeholders to test as well.
+- You can send test messages to 20 contacts at a time (one per line).
+We recommend adding a couple colleagues or project stakeholders to test as well.

-- The more email clients (outlook, gmail, etc.) you use test your message formatting the better!
+- The more email clients (Outlook, Gmail, etc.) you use to test your message formatting the better!

 It is important to note that the test send is designed to review the formatting of the messages only.
 There are several email campaign features that will not be tested in a test invite, including:

 If you wish to test these features, we recommend following the below steps for creating an internal test campaign.

-Once you're done testing and everything is good to go, it's now the moment of truth!
+Once you're done testing and everything is good to go, it's the moment of truth!
 Navigate to the Send Campaign step and click the Send Now button to send out your messages right away or, if you prefer to schedule it to go out at a specific date and time, click the Not Scheduled link to set this up.